Bamskki/Cypher-Box/README.md

-# Cypher Box - A New Way to Play Bitcoin
+# Cypher Box - A Fun Way to Play Bitcoin

 ## License
 This software is available for personal, internal, and non-commercial use.
 Redistribution, selling, or offering the software as a service is prohibited without prior written consent.
 See the [LICENSE](./LICENSE) file for details.

 **APP UNDER CONSTRUCTION - PLEASE USE IT CAUTIOUSLY**

-Forked from BlueWallet release (???)
+Forked from [BlueWallet](https://github.com/BlueWallet/BlueWallet), tailored for newbies

-Built with React Native, Electrum, and integrated with Coinos.io API (more APIs will be included soon)
+Built with React Native, Electrum, and powered by Coinos.io API

 ---